Kia K5: North America

 In June 2020, Kia unveiled the US-market K5, renaming it from the Optima.
 Both the 1.6-liter turbocharged and 2.5-liter naturally aspirated Smartstream inline four-cylinder gasoline engines will be available with either front wheel drive or all wheel drive; the 2.5-liter turbocharged engine is available only in front wheel drive and is mated to an eight-speed wet dual-clutch transmission.
 Trim levels include LX, LXS, GT-Line, EX, and GT.
 US specification models will be assembled at Kia's West Point, Georgia assembly plant (KMMG).

-Europe

-The Kia Optima was first introduced in 2010, but with a different shape and design compared to other markets.
-The European model had a choice to go either with diesel or gasoline engine options.
-It was manufactured in the company's facility in Zilina, Slovakia, and was positioned as a premium alternative to Kia's other models.
-Later the Optima was replaced by the new K5 version in 2015.
+The K5 is no longer available in Canada as of the 2025 model year and probably discontinued in 2023 model year.

 Powertrain

 Safety

-The 2021-2022 K5 was awarded a Top Safety Pick+ from the IIHS.
+The 2021–2022 K5 was awarded a Top Safety Pick+ from the IIHS.

 Motorsport

 The third generation Kia Optima was an official entry in the Pirelli World Challenge.
 In June 2012, Michael Galati drove the Infinity Audio-sponsored Optima to Kia's first victory in round 8 of the 2012 season at Canadian Tire Motorsport Park in Bowmanville, Ontario, Canada, while teammate Mark Wilkins finished in second place.

 Kia Racing clinched the 2014 Pirelli World Challenge Grand Touring Sport (GTS) Class Manufacturer Championship in only its third season of competition.
 Kia defeated rivals Ford, Chevrolet, Porsche, Aston Martin and Nissan to become the first Korean auto manufacturer to win the championship.
 Kia Racing finished the season with 13 podium finishes, including 5 race wins.
 Meanwhile, the turbocharged Optima race cars led more on-track miles than any other manufacturer in the class this season.

 The race car weighs 2,950 lb and is powered by an inline 4-cylinder engine generating 368 horsepower and uses a 6-speed sequential transmission.
 It reaches 0 to 60 mph in 4.7 seconds and has a top speed of 160 mph.